-The Art of the Short Story Staff Contact: Ludmila Stern CP7.5 S1 or S2 HPW2 L1 T1 Note/s: Excluded all CHIN, FREN, GERS, GREK, HEBR, INDO, JAPN, KORE, LING, RUSS, SPAN.
+The Art of the Short Story

+Staff Contact: Ludmila Stern CP7.5 Winter session L2 T2 for seven days over three weeks

+Note/s: Excluded all CHIN, FREN, GERS, GREK, HEBR, INDO, JAPN, KORE, LING, RUSS, SPAN.

 The subject will introduce students to a number of diverse cultures through the medium of the short story.
 By reading and discussing a variety of short prose texts from these countries in English translation, students will gain insights into the people and societies reflected in the texts, as well as their intrinsic literary value.